DwayneDM/GCD-project/README.md

-# Getting and Cleaning DATA - Course project
+# Getting and Cleaning DATA Coursera course - Course project
 This repo contains the the run_analysis.R script for the assignment and CodeBook.md file that describes the variables, data and transformations performed.